descriptions-of-it-technologies/kubernetes/README.md

   Then make the changes to the exported file using an editor (vi editor).
 Save the changes `vi my-new-pod.yaml`.
   Then delete the existing pod `kubectl delete pod webapp`.
 Then create a new pod with the edited file `kubectl create -f my-new-pod.yaml`.

+* When a pod is deleted, its logs are also deleted.
+To make a pod’s logs available even after the pod is deleted, you need to set up centralized, cluster-wide logging, which stores all the logs into a central store.

 ## ReplicaSet.